Yardenregev/pirates_speed_game/README.md

 ## Playing The Game 🎮

-The game is played by minimum of two players, the commander and the captain.
+The game is played by minimum of two players, one commander and one captain.

 All captains are showed which pirates they have and what command they can perform.